HarshChinchakar/Machine-Learning/Image Captioning/Code/Readme.md

 ## Code Overview
 Here is a step-by-step breakdown of the core code:

-### 1. Feature Extraction using ResNet-50
-The ResNet-50 model is used to extract features from images.
-The model is pre-trained and modified to output a rich representation of image features.

 ```python
 # Feature extraction using ResNet-50
 from keras.applications.resnet50 import ResNet50